-In order to transmit the secret v, $\rho$ , and r (necessary for the recipient to later spend) and also a memo field to the recipient without requiring an out-of-band communication channel, the transmission key $pk{enc}$ is used to encrypt these secrets.
-The recipient's possession of the associated incoming viewing key $(a{pk}, sk{enc})$ is used to reconstruct the original note and memo field.
+In order to the transmit these secrets securely to a recipient without requiring an out-of-band communication channel, the transmission key pk{enc} is used to encrypt them.
+The recipient's possession of the associated incoming viewing key ivk is used to reconstruct the original note and memo field.